5 Tips for professional personal branding on LinkedIn

-Have you ever wondered what the difference is between your LinkedIn profile and your resume?
+Have you ever wondered what the difference is between your LinkedIn profile and your CV?
+We explore the difference and provide tips on perfecting your personal branding on LinkedIn.

 LinkedIn is where you present the professional version of yourself online.
 In this era of the internet, a prospective employer will often Google shortlisted candidates.
 Due to LinkedIn's search engine authority and strong user base, your LinkedIn profile is likely to be amongst the first Google results.

 Your profile may be a prospective employer or client’s first impression of you, so it is in your best interest to make it a good one.
-Your LinkedIn profile may be that factor that gets you the foot in the door of your ideal employer or client.
+While your profile is great to build your professional brand for a public or broader audience, your CV is typically for a more private or targeted audience and used when formally applying for a job.
+Therefore, your LinkedIn profile may be that factor that gets your the foot in the door of your ideal employer or client!

 Here are our 5 steps to getting your personal branding right on LinkedIn: